 The businesses and other private and public entities served by the New York Power Authority are as diverse as New York’s geography and population.
 They include:

-115 government entities in New York City and Westchester County, including New York City government, the Metropolitan Transportation Authority, the Port Authority of New York and New Jersey, the New York City Housing Authority, Westchester County government and most Westchester municipalities, school district and other public entities.
+114 government entities in New York City and Westchester County benefit from economical NYPA electricity, which has saved them hundreds of millions of dollars a year on their electric bills.
+The customers include New York City government, the Metropolitan Transportation Authority, the Port Authority of New York and New Jersey, the New York City Housing Authority, Westchester County government and most Westchester municipalities, school district and other public entities.

-Other public customers, including Brookhaven National Laboratory, the St. Lawrence Seaway Development Corporation, the Niagara Frontier Transportation Authority and the New York State Office of Parks, Recreation and Historic Preservation.
+Other public customers include Brookhaven National Laboratory, the St. Lawrence Seaway Development Corporation, the Niagara Frontier Transportation Authority and the New York State Office of Parks, Recreation and Historic Preservation.

-Public Agencies in seven neighboring states—Connecticut, Massachusetts New Jersey, Ohio, Pennsylvania, Rhode Island, and Vermont, as required by federal law and licenses.
+Public agencies in seven neighboring states—Connecticut, Massachusetts New Jersey, Ohio, Pennsylvania, Rhode Island, and Vermont--receive hydropower allocations as required by federal law and licenses.

-188 non-profit health-care, educational and cultural institutions across the state including museums, colleges and universities and hospitals.
+Scores of non-profit health-care, educational and cultural institutions across the state, including museums, colleges and universities and hospitals, also receive NYPA allocations.